Rigidity/Zyne/README.md

 const zyne = require('zyne');
 const rml = require('zyne-rml');

-// Initialize a new script.
-const script = new zyne.Script();

-// Register the rml plugin on the script. script.register('rml', rml);

 // Some source code to transpile. const text = `
 // Use the rml plugin.